Project Angel Food: Financial landscape and client demographics

-As of 2015, Project Angel Food is approximately 87% publicly funded via donor support, corporate and foundation grants and private bequests, with the other approximate 13% funded via government funding and federal grants.
+As of 2015, Project Angel Food is approximately 87% funded via donor support, corporate and foundation grants and private bequests, with the other approximate 13% funded via government funding and federal grants.
 As of 2014, the program was estimated to cost almost $4 million per year to run.
 The Project partnered with Community Gardens to cut the cost of fresh fruit and vegetables after their revenue dropped from approximately $5.6 million in 2008 to $4.3 million in 2010.
 The Community Gardens partnership has continued into 2015 and has produced more than 3,500 pounds of produce since its inception.